retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 .. figure:: /_static/user_guides/eventstream/06_timedelta_pair_of_events.png
     :width: 400

-We see that such occurrences are not very numerous.
+From the Y scale, we see that such occurrences are not very numerous.
 This is because the method still works with only adjacent pairs of events (in this case ``product1`` and ``cart`` are assumed to go one right after another in a user's path).
-That is why the histogram is heavily skewed to 0.
+That is why the histogram is skewed to 0.
 ``only_adjacent_event_pairs`` parameter allows us to work with any cases when a user goes from ``product1`` to ``cart`` non-directly but passing through some other events:

 .. code-block:: python

+    stream.timedelta_hist(
-    stream.timedelta_hist(event_pair=('product1', 'cart'),
+        event_pair=('product1', 'cart'),
         timedelta_unit='m',
-                          only_adjacent_event_pairs=False)
+        only_adjacent_event_pairs=False
+    )

 .. figure:: /_static/user_guides/eventstream/07_timedelta_only_adjacent_event_pairs.png
     :width: 400

-We see that the number of observations has grown, especially around 0.
+We see that the number of observations has increased, especially around 0.
+In other words, for the vast majority of the users transition ``product1 → cart`` takes less than 1 day.
-As you can see from both plots - there are quite a lot of users, for whom it takes not too long to go from product1 to the cart not directly, but through other events.
-However there are also some users who have a long path between those two points.
-We can interpret this as the users being picky, so it takes them a long time to go from ``product1`` to ``cart``.
+On the other hands, we observe a "long tail" of the users whose journey from ``product1`` to ``cart`` takes multiple days.
+We can interpret this as there are two behavioral clusters: the users who are open for purchases, and the users who are picky.
+However, we also notice that adding a product to a cart does not necessarily mean that a user intends to make a purchase.
+Sometimes users adds an item to a cart just to check its final price, delivery options, etc.

 Here we should make a stop and explain how timedeltas between event pairs are calculated.
-Below you can see the picture of one user path and timedeltas that are displayed in a ``timedelta_hist`` with the parameters:
+Below you can see the picture of one user path and timedeltas that are displayed in a ``timedelta_hist`` with the parameters ``event_pair=('A', 'B')`` and ``only_adjacent_event_pairs=False``.

-- event_pair=('A', 'B');
-- only_adjacent_event_pairs=False.

 .. figure:: /_static/user_guides/eventstream/08_event_pair_explanation.png
     :width: 400